 And Dr. Smith is a woman!
 Parker Posey (SUPERMAN RETURNS) is sociopath June Harris, a character exactly like Dumbo Donald Trump, in that every single thing she says is a lie.
 She steals the identity of a “real” Dr. Zachary Smith (cameo by none other than Bill Mumy!) and masquerades as a psychiatrist.
 At times, we wonder whether Posey’s wily, cynical grifter goes too far, her lies causing life-threatening situations, but upon re-viewing some of the original 1965 episodes, we see Dr. Smith has always been a liar of Dumbo Donald-ian proportions.
 For example, in episode 2-26 “Trip Through The Robot,” when Professor Robinson is inside the Robot saving Dr. Smith, he asks Smith, “Where’s Will?” and Smith replies without hesitation, “He’s outside,” so that Robinson will save Smith without the distraction of going back to save Will, whom Smith KNOWS is still trapped in the shrinking Robot!
 And once you accept that Smith is a sociopath (no matter how fruity or funny Harris made him), you start to realize how many of his lies might have led to peoples’ deaths, and you really wonder how the Robinsons never threw him out the airlock, as Don West suggested so many times…

 Ignacio Serricchio (BONES) is Major Don West here, a mechanic on the mothership, The Resolute.
 Don is combination Jeremy Piven, Andrew Dice Clay, and every mobbed-up Italian from Little Italy.
 We imagine women put up with his braggadocio because he tempers it with that roguish smile; he’s a good-hearted con-man, not like the treacherous con-artistry of Smith.
-He might lie that he could fix your ship “with the right tools,” but he’ll be there to haul you out of the burning wreck.
+He might lie that he could fix your ship “with the right tools,” but he’ll be there to haul you out of the burning wreck, after it wasn’t fixed correctly by him.
 We discover in a later episode he is a smuggler of alcohol to the colonies—wait, so Don is a pilot, a smuggler, and a… rogue?
 I guess the galaxy needed another Han Solo after what Kylo Ren did.

 The series creators (showrunner Zack Estrin and head writers Matt Sazama and Burk Sharpless) have artfully re-crafted all the characters we know so well and forged the same types of interactions between them (i.e. Dr. Smith’s vicarious interactions with Will, Will’s obsessive TO CATCH A PREDATOR relationship with the Robot, Don’s quest to get lost in Judy’s space, Don’s hatred of Smith, etc.); not only that, the series ethos can only be described as “woke” (i.e. Maureen is the female captain rather than just the dutiful wife who prepares meals from their hydroponic garden, Judy is bi-racial and doesn’t pine after Don, all the female characters from other Jupiters are as integral to their missions as the females on the Jupiter 2.
 And Dr. Smith is a woman!).